foursides/foursides.github.io/_posts/2015-04-19-The-Pause-That-Refreshes-At-Sparkling-Hill.md

 > *How beautiful it is to do nothing and then rest afterwards*
 >
 >  — [Sparkling Hill Resort](http://www.sparklinghill.com "Sparkling Hill Resort")

+[^1]: Images of the sauna and relaxation room are from their website.
+No cameras are allowed in the spa area, partly because of all the moisture in the air, but also because after 9pm is a European hour - clothing optional.